cjacker/opensource-toolchain-padauk/README.md

 For this programmer, you only need buy some general-purpose and standard SOP16 adapter boards to make your own breakout boards.

+The software and firmware for Arduino pdkprogsheild is at [pfsprog](./pdkprogsheild/pfsprog) dir.

 ## Easypdk programmer

 Easypdk programmer is more useful and more powerful. the cons is it's more expensive and very hard to solder at home for beginners, the pros is it can support more parts than Arduino pdkprogsheild.